“I think the future of football lies in mental health and wellbeing.”

 The rundown, based on publicly available information about managers and their psychology-focused backroom staff, profiles the people charged with improving players’ psychological performance and wellbeing.

-Tottenham, one of the world’s richest clubs, have no discernible first team-focused psychology department or publicly-listed lead psychologist in place, at the time of writing.
+Tottenham, one of the world’s richest clubs, have only just finished recruiting a first team-focused psychologist, after spending a number of years without a publicly-listed specialist.
 Whilst Manchester City, Liverpool and Chelsea all boast highly-regarded support systems, a significant number of clubs beyond the ‘Big Six’ follow the example set by Spurs.
-Leeds, Newcastle and Wolves are just three of the teams without established senior-level psychology setups .

 In many cases, clubs will point to the psychological expertise possessed by managers or the mental health support offered to their Academy intakes (mandated under the Elite Player Performance Programme) as evidence of a commitment to the wellbeing of players.
 It’s also worth noting that individual squad members often employ psychologists on a one-to-one basis: Jack Harrison and Tyrone Mings are just two of the players to have publicly stated they consult sports psychologists not directly affiliated to their clubs.